-8.1.Behaviour Principles in our schools
+Behaviour Principles in our schools

-The Behaviour Policy, together with the Exclusion Policy and Reducing the Use of RPI policy are made available to staff each year and are held within the school's policies directory and on the federation website.
+The Behaviour Policy, together with the Exclusion Policy are made available to staff each year and are held within the school's policies directory and on the federation website.

 Parents/carers are made aware of our policies and approach to behaviour management from our website, meetings with staff, induction information and individuals' situations.